fonnesbeck/NCTC_course/README.md

 ### Step 1: Install Python (Anaconda)

-The easiest way to install the Python packages required for this tutorial is via [Anaconda](http://continuum.io/downloads), a scientific Python distribution offered by Continuum analytics.
+The easiest way to install the Python packages required for this tutorial is via [Anaconda](https://store.continuum.io/cshop/anaconda/), a scientific Python distribution offered by Continuum analytics.
+[Download Anaconda](http://continuum.io/downloads "Download Anaconda Python Distribution"), and run the installer.

 ### Step 2: Update packages